 I awoke this morning to the aroma of bacon frying.
-David was still asleep beside me... so, what was going on in my kitchen?
-I stumbled in to find Jared at the stove with a skillet of bacon.
+I stumbled into the kitchen to find Jared at the stove with a skillet of bacon.

 “That smells so good!”
 I said, “Is it for me?”

 “No.” He replied with a very fake scowl that quickly turned into a smile, “Yes.
 Happy Mother’s Day.”

 “I didn’t know you knew how to fry bacon.”
 I added as I snatched a piece.

 “I’m pretty much winging it.”
 He said with full teenage confidence, “But looks like it’s working.”

 And it was.
 I was totally impressed by the plate of perfectly fried bacon on his left.
 It was not too crispy, but thoroughly and evenly cooked—the way, of course, that God intended bacon to be prepared.

 “I’m surprised there are so many pieces left!”
 I added as I snatched my second piece.

 He was adding more to the skillet as he replied, “Well, I can’t eat any while I have raw bacon on my hands.”